6 Ways To Build A Positive Classroom Culture

 Here Are 6 Ways To Build A Positive Classroom Climate So Your Students Feel Connected To School

-- Set up fair and consistent behaviour management processes in your classroom that are agreed upon and understood by the students.
+Behaviour management processes in your classroom should be fair cand consistent, which means they are agreed upon and understood by the students.
 Teach students the behaviour you expect, give them opportunities to practice and use positive reinforcement.
-For more information on how to do this read our blog post entitled “set up the game to win“.

-- Foster positive relationships with parents so that they share your high expectations for the students and you can work as a team to educate.
+Postive relationships with parents is important for many reasons.
+However, here I refer specifically to encourage them to share your high expectations for their children, so you can work as a team to educate.
 Remember, parents are their children’s first teachers.
-Learn more about How To Build Relationships With Parents.

 Read how to do this effectively; How To Run Successful Group Work

-And for 3 steps to create a positive class culture see here.
+And read here for 3 steps to create a positive class culture.

 What are your favourite ways to foster a positive classroom culture?